mrbandler/flow/.spec/meta.md

 ## Schema Validation

+Validation (type checking) is **on by default**.
 When a node has a tag with a defined schema, the system validates:

 ### 1. Required Properties